piepieonline/QuickEntityEditorPieMod/README.md

 ## Troubleshooting
 ### An entity property won't change
-* Try highlighting the entity - if this doesn't work, check that the entity is has output pins or is referenced
+* Try highlighting the entity (See 'Draw bounding box on entity' above) - if this doesn't work, check that the entity is has output pins or is referenced
 * Move away and return to the entity - especially for enums, sometimes they need to be retrigger to update correctly

 ## Source